TargetHolding/pyspark-cassandra/README.md

 Compatibility
 -------------

-Currently PySpark Cassandra has been succesfully used with Spark version 1.2.0, 1.2.1, 1.2.2, 1.3.0 and 1.3.1 and DataStax Spark Cassandra Connector version 1.2.
-Feedback on (in-)compatibility with other versions is much appreciated.
+Currently PySpark Cassandra has been succesfully used with Spark version 1.4.0 and 1.4.1 and DataStax Spark Cassandra Connector version 1.4.
+The tests pass when using Spark 1.5.{0,1,2}.
+However, as per the documentation of the Spark Cassandra Connector from Datastax on which this package builds, this support is not guaranteed.

+Use an older version of PySpark Cassandra with Spark 1.2.0, 1.2.1, 1.2.2, 1.3.0 and 1.3.1.

+Feedback on (in-)compatibility is much appreciated.